r-hub/blog/content/post/2020-03-03-packageRank/index.md

 This post introduces some of the functions and features of [`packageRank`](https://cran.r-project.org/package=packageRank).
 The aim of the package is to put package download counts into context using visualization and rank percentiles.
 The post also describes a systematic, positive bias that affects download counts and offers some ideas about how to minimize its effect.

 The package is a work-in-progress.
-Suggestions, feature requests and problems can be submitted to the package's GitHub [issues](https://www.github.com/lindbrook/packageRank/issues/).
+Questions, suggestions, feature requests and problems can be submitted to the package's GitHub [Issues](https://www.github.com/lindbrook/packageRank/issues/).
 Insights about "small" downloads would be particularly welcome.

-I conclude with two final bits of data.
+I'll conclude with two final bits of data.
 On February 29, 2020 (a leap day and a Sunday), there was a noticeable drop in traffic to CRAN.
 Barring some technical issue with [RStudio's logs](http://cran-logs.rstudio.com/), there wasn't anything in the real world that might explain the drop.
 In the R world however, the day was notable for the release of the source code for R version 3.6.3.

 ```r